3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ```

     - `git add A` will add every file that has been changed.
-    - You can specify a single file by typing `git add a.txt`, instead of using -A.
+    - You can specify a single file by typing `git add mars.txt`, instead of using `-A`.
     A small cross should show next to your prompt!

     This snapshot is now stored in a temporary staging area which Git calls the "index".